You will find several modes. These are:

 Here’s where the Boundary and Edge functions come into play (experiment to find out which function works best for you).
 For this example, the Edge mode was chosen 4., which preserves the original outer edges of the UV mesh.

 OpenSubdiv types have their own settings that define how UV coordinates should be handled.
 The settings refer to UV islands and how inner and outer UV corners are dealt with.
 The following options are available in the respective areas (Linear means linear interpolation (= no smoothing, no subdivision))):

 Use this setting to define whether or not corners should be smoothed.
 What are corners?
 Corners are vertices that belong only to a single polygon.
 Note in the image above how the corners are not smoothed if Edges and Corners is selected.

-All edges will be smoothed.
+All corners will be smoothed.

-Edges will not be smoothed.
+Corners will not be smoothed.

 This setting only applies to the cage object’s triangles.
 Catmark is the usual smoothing type, which can look somewhat angular, whereas Smooth produces a more rounded and harmonious result.

 This setting can be used to affect the transition between two edges with different weighting.
 If Uniform is selected, the smoothing will be fairly constant along a single edge, which makes the transition between differently weighted edges more abrupt; if Chaikin is selected, an attempt will be made to create a more homogenous transition.

 Use this setting to adjust the tessellation strength.
 The initial viewport subdivision will be used as a base that will further subdivide the GPU tessellation.
 Due to the adaptive functionality, the subdivision can be reduced in certain non-critical (surface) areas in comparison to the aforementioned subdivision (see image above for OpenSubdiv Catmull-Clark (Adaptive)).